Thermostatonline.com is a premium resource for latest home thermostats and news concerning the energy saving at home niche.

 Remember its your behaviors and motivation to save energy and ultimately energy bills that will be the real factor.A programmable thermostat can only help you achieve that goal.

-Affordable Programmable non wifi Home Thermostats
+Best Programmable non wifi Home Thermostats

 According to the Environmental Protection Agency (EPA), heating and cooling costs account for about half of the average American household’s energy expenses.
 There are dozens of energy-saving strategies that you can employ to reduce your monthly energy bills, from turning out lights when you leave a room to adding insulation to your attic.
-One of the easiest, most effective and affordable ways to cut energy costs is to install a programmable thermostat.
+One of the easiest, most effective and affordable ways to cut energy costs is to install a non wifi programmable thermostat.

 Lower Your Energy Bills Up To 10 %

-For a minimal investment, programmable thermostats offer substantial savings.
 You can save about $180 each year from these savvy devices, according to the EPA, or around 10 percent of your energy bills (many thermostat manufacturers claim higher savings than that – some up to 33%).
 Most units cost less than your family might spend on a dinner and a movie.

 The digital thermostats display the current time and temperature.
 You flip through screen displays to program them.
 While you have the option to manually alter the current temperature at any time, savings come from careful programming.